SQL-Exchange: Transforming SQL Queries Across Domains: Abstract

 \section{Abstract}

 We introduce SQL-Exchange, a framework for mapping SQL queries across different database schemas by preserving the source query structure while adapting domain-specific elements to align with the target schema.
 We investigate the conditions under which such mappings are feasible and beneficial, and examine their impact on enhancing the in-context learning performance of text-to-SQL systems as a downstream task.
 Our comprehensive evaluation across multiple model families and benchmark datasets---assessing structural alignment with source queries, execution validity on target databases, and semantic correctness---demonstrates that SQL-Exchange is effective across a wide range of schemas and query types.
-Our results further show that using mapped queries as in-context examples consistently improves text-to-SQL performance over using queries from the source schema.
+Our results further show that both in-context prompting with mapped queries and fine-tuning on mapped data consistently yield higher text-to-SQL performance than using examples drawn directly from the source schema.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup